klevt33/AIProcessor/docs/07-finetuned-llm-stage.md

 **Strategy Rationale:**
 - Attempt 1: Aggressive nudging with "find patterns to use"
 - Attempt 2: Softer guidance with "for reference only"
-- Attempt 3: No context, relies purely on fine-tuning
+- Attempt 3: Minimal context, relies primarily on fine-tuning
 - Each attempt validates output; if validation fails, try next strategy

 ### Token-Level Confidence Scoring